How to Build a Strong Owner-Contractor Relationship in Commercial Construction

 Our partnership with 3H Group to develop the TownPlace Suites in Nashville is an example of this principle.
 Our team coordinated with the owner, Metro Water, and several subcontractors to navigate unique job site challenges.

-3. We collaborate with building owners to set a project up for success.
+3. We collaborate with building owners to set up a project for success.

 After completing more than 4,500 projects, we can say that the most effective projects are ones where we can help set the project up for success before a shovel ever hits the ground.
 Our ability to get involved early is just one of the reasons that we have so many repeat clients who return to us to plan multiple projects.

-Our relationship with Turnip Truck in Nashville is just one example of this.
+Our relationship with Turnip Truck in Nashville is just one example of the longstanding relationships we’ve built.
 After completing three projects for them, we’re currently in the process of building their fourth and largest location here in Nashville.

 Let Crain Bring Value to Your Team’s Next Construction Project